Azure/tomcat-container-quickstart/README.md

 ## Getting started

+We provide a WAR build of [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic) in ROOT.war as a sample application.
+By following the steps below, you can see this QuickStart in action without the need to provide your own applciation or to make any modifications.

 ### Building and testing locally

 If you have Docker CLI installed locally, you can build a docker image by running `docker build . -t quickstart` from the root of this repository.

 You can then execute the image by typing `docker run -p8080:8080 -d quickstart`.
-Once the container is running, navigate to `http://localhost:8080` in [your favorite browser](https://www.microsoft.com/edge), and you should see a startup page.
+Once the container is running, navigate to `http://localhost:8080` in [your favorite browser](https://www.microsoft.com/edge), and you should see the Petclinic application come up.

 ### Building and testing on Azure